MarcL/djcruze.co.uk/src/pages/podcasts/2006-03-22-episode-13-return-of-the-vigilante.md

     - "Gav McCall – I'm Alright (Club Mix) – Born 2 Dance"
     - "Lorraine – I Feel It (Cicada Instrumental Mix) – Waterfall"
     - "Cruze classic from 1995: "
     - "My Friend Sam feat.
-Viola Wills – It&#8217;s My Pleasure – Exit Records"
+Viola Wills – It's My Pleasure – Exit Records"
 ---
 The house music vigilante returns with a full bag of funky tunes for your delight and delictation.

-Don&#8217;t forget to rate this podcast so I know what you like and don&#8217;t like.
+Don't forget to rate this podcast so I know what you like and don't like.
 Run your mouse over the stars underneath the title of this podcast and it allows you to rate it.
 If you like it then give me a big phat 10.
-If it&#8217;s terrible then give it a 1.
+If it's terrible then give it a 1.
 Go on&#8230; you know you want to vote!

 As always I love to hear your feed back on the show.
-[Contact me][3] using the form provided and I&#8217;ll get back to you as soon as I can.
-I&#8217;m always looking for new tunes to play on the show so if you&#8217;re an up and coming producer who&#8217;s looking for some exposure then let me know and if I like the tunes then I&#8217;ll play them.
+[Contact me][3] using the form provided and I'll get back to you as soon as I can.
+I'm always looking for new tunes to play on the show so if you're an up and coming producer who's looking for some exposure then let me know and if I like the tunes then I'll play them.

  [1]: http://ripple.radiotail.com/211/Cruze_Podcast013_210306.mp3
  [2]: http://www.djcruze.co.uk/cms/podcasts/feed/rss2